appianps/ps-plugin-appianrpa-Snippets/snippets-low-code/snippet-ibm-3270-library/README.md

   - This method must be called at the beginning of the RPA workflow, before calling any other IBM methods in the workflow library.
   - The emulator type (PCOMM or WC3270) must be passed because different logic is used by the workflow library depending on the emulator.
   - The window xpath for the emulator window title (example: .\*Session.\*) must be passed because the workflow library activates the window before every interaction

+## IBM Maximize Window
-  - This method also maximized the window
+  - Maximizes the emulator window

 ## IBM Enter Credential
   - This method will get credentials from the Appian RPA Console and enter them into the emulator at the current cursor position, hanlding for special characters.
   - This method will reserve the credentials and release them once the robotic execution is complete (same as the OOTB credentials methods), which only matters if the credentials have a "max use" value set in the Appian RPA Console